Codependency is a subject I am interested in. And I love self-help books.

 It’s embarrassing… but I’m, like, drawn to them.
 It may be the natural counselor in me.
 I’ve read: French Women Don’t Sleep Alone: Pleasurable Secrets to Finding Love; Succulent, Wild Women: Dancing with Your Wonder-Full Self; Radical Self-Love: A Guide to Loving Yourself and Living Your Dreams.
 And my most recent late night Amazon purchase – Codependent No More: How to Stop Controlling Others and Start Caring for Yourself.

 The topic of codependency just keeps coming up.

 I got this book for a couple of reasons.
-First, the issue of codependency comes up again and again in my work as a counselor at Sanford House.
-Codependency is strongly linked to substance abuse.
+First, the issue of codependency comes up again and again in my work as a counselor at Sanford.
+Codependency is strongly linked to substance use disorders.
 So much so, in fact, psychologists have developed theories to address it specifically.

 So I decided to fix it.

 (And according to my book, one trait of the ACOA is an overdeveloped sense of responsibility.)

 The effects of addiction stretch farther than the addicted individual alone.
 Addiction affects an individual’s friends, co-workers, barista, etc. And addiction touches all members of a household, including the dog.
 Addicted behaviors impact the little ones particularly.
 Little ones developing ideas about the way the world works and the way a family should function.